Tokyo Bay

-Tokyo Bay (東京湾, Tōkyō-wan) is a bay located in the southern Kantō region of Japan, and spans the coasts of Tokyo, Kanagawa Prefecture, and Chiba Prefecture.
+Tokyo Bay (東京湾, Tōkyō-wan) is a bay located in the southern Kantō region of Japan spanning the coasts of Tokyo, Kanagawa Prefecture, and Chiba Prefecture, on the southern coast of the island of Honshu.
 Tokyo Bay is connected to the Pacific Ocean by the Uraga Channel.
-The Tokyo Bay region is both the most populous and largest industrialized area in Japan.
+The Tokyo Bay region is the most populous and the largest industrialized area in Japan.